 With messengers, you can avoid running this risk and answer customer’s questions straightaway in real-time.
 Chat apps have enabled businesses to interact and respond to leads fast and instantaneously.

 As an aside, even though your team isn’t available 24/7, chatbots can automate your messages quickly schedule appointments, reply to repetitive questions, and in general speed up your company’s workflow by performing mundane tasks.
+In addition to a speedy workflow, you should consider setting up a mobile archiving solution which would let you to automatically preserve all this communication and be prepared for litigation.

 Messenger-Based Sales is the answer to finding and attracting new customers in a competition for customer attention.